gimelfarb/blog-lionhack/_posts/2013-12-25-lenovo-yoga-2-pro-partitions.md

 In short the steps are:

-  1. Go to Control Panel (WinKey+X, then select Control Panel), and go to Recovery panel
+  1. Go to Control Panel (`WinKey+X`, then select Control Panel), and go to Recovery panel
   2. Select "Create recovery drive" and make sure "Copy the recovery partition from the PC to the recovery drive" checkbox is selected
   3. Follow prompts and insert a USB key when prompted (you need at least the **16 GB** variety)
   4. At the end it will prompt whether you want to delete recovery partition - **DENY this option**, we will delete it manually afterwards